 These lovely Homemade Oven Dried Tomatoes are tossed with olive oil and fresh spices, so tasty.
 My husband loves these tomatoes on some crusty Italian bread.

 Any leftovers should be stored in a clean jar with a lid, be sure to cover them completely with olive oil, check to make sure that they remain under oil periodically.
-They will keep up to 6 months in the fridge.
+They will keep up to a week in the fridge.

 Yes you can, once they are dried and cooled from the oven (without olive oil & spices) place them on a parchment paper lined cookie sheet and freeze until firm, about 2 hours, then move to a freezer safe bag or container.
 They will keep for up to 3 months in the freezer.